 Key Points

-• The best way to prevent fleas and ticks from bugging your dog is to regularly administer medication prescribed by your vet.
+- What’s the best way to prevent fleas and ticks from bugging your dog?
+Regularly administer medication prescribed by your vet.

-• Your veterinarian will recommend a routine oral or topical parasiticide for all pets in the household (that means cats, too).
+- Your veterinarian will likely recommend a routine oral or topical parasiticide for all pets in the household, though over-the-counter treatments are also available.

-• Want to save on the costs of keeping your fur family pest-free?
-Join the Pumpkin Wellness Club* and you can opt to get $150 in cash back on flea, tick, and heartworm prevention each year.
+- Want to save on the costs of keeping your fur family pest-free?
+Join the Pumpkin Wellness Club* and you can opt to get $150 in cash for your pet’s flea, tick, and heartworm prevention each year.

 If you’re a dog owner, you know that flea and tick prevention is essential.
-These parasites can be quite an unpleasant surprise, as they can quickly latch onto your dog and burrow into their fur without anyone noticing.
+These parasites can be quite a nasty surprise, as they can quickly latch onto your dog and burrow into their fur without anyone noticing.

 Are you itchy yet?
-Don’t panic: You can keep your dog safe from insect-borne diseases (and stop fleas and ticks from hitching a ride into your home) with the right preventive care — and some help from the Pumpkin Wellness Club.
+Don’t panic: We asked some of our favorite veterinarians for advice on how to prevent insect-borne diseases (and stop fleas and ticks from hitching a ride into your home).
+Plus, with some help from the Pumpkin Wellness Club, you can even get cash back for tick and flea prevention for dogs.

 Fleas are tiny, six-legged parasites that live on their host and ingest their blood.
 While these little bloodsuckers lack wings, fleas can jump up to two feet in the air — pretty impressive for a bug the size of a pinhead.